-The trend for wider rims and tyres has continued, improving grip and predictability, which in turn gives better ride confidence and speed.
-Frames with longer top tubes, lower standover heights and slacker head tube angles are pretty standard now, too, also making bikes more stable and confidence inspiring as a result.
+For many contemporary mountain bikes, wider rims and tyres are the norm.
+These dramatically improve grip and predictability, which boosts ride confidence, stability, comfort and speed.
+Frames with longer top tubes, lower standover heights and slacker head tube angles are pretty standard now, too.
+These elements all add up to a drastically improved riding experience.

 - Best mountain bikes under £500